Lots of smoke, hardly any gun. Do climatologists falsify data?

 On the other hand, I found instead that the adjustments themselves hardly change the value of readings at all and that means I can be pretty positive that scientists are not cooking data.
 This is why my experiment was unilaterally informative.
 I was lucky.

 This is not a perfect experiment though because, as someone pointed out, there could be a caveat.
 One caveat is that in former times the distributions of probes was not as dense as it is today and since the global temperature is calculated doing spatial averages, you may overrepresent warming or cooling adjustments in a few areas while still maintaining a pretty symmetrical distribution.
 So, to test this you would have to check the distribution not for the entire sample as I did but grid by grid.
 (I am not going to do this because I believe is a waste of time but if someone wants to, be my guest).

 Finding the right relationship between the experiment you are doing and the claim you make is crucial in science.

 2) What I consider here is the trend of the adjustment not the average of the adjustment.
 Considering the average would be methodologically wrong.
-This graph and this graph have both average of adjustment 0, yet the first one has trend 0 (and does not produce warming) while the second one has trend 0.4C/decade and produces 0.4C decade warming.
+This graph and this graph have both averages of adjustment 0, yet the first one has trend 0 (and does not produce warming) while the second one has trend 0.4C/decade and produces 0.4C decade warming.
 If we were to consider average we would erroneously place the latter graph in the wrong category.

 3) Not mathematically normal as pointed out by dt in the comments – don’t do parametric statistics on it.

 5) RealClimate.org found something very similar but with a more elegant approach and on a different dataset.
 Again, their goal (like mine) is not to add pieces of scientific evidence to the discussion, because these tests are actually simple and nice but, let’s face it, quite trivial.
-The goal it is really to show to the blogoshpere what kind of analysis should be done in order to properly address this kind of issue, if one really wants to.
+The goal is really to show to the blogosphere what kind of analysis should be done in order to properly address this kind of issue, if one really wants to.